MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

        Numeric column to plot.
    table : str or pandas.DataFrame, optional
        Table name or DataFrame; if omitted, use :pyattr:`results`.

-   **kwargs
+   expression: str default is None
+               simple mathematical expression to create new columns from existing columns **kwargs
        Forwarded to :func:`seaborn.histplot`.